BuriXon-code/php-tor-filter/README.md

 fetch.sh /var/www/mysite/tor/
 ```

-5. Add to crontab to refresh the list periodically:
+5. Add to crontab to refresh the list periodically.
-- (Insert here: example `cron` line)

 6. In your PHP project:
 - Include `filter.php` at the top of any protected script.